Thomatous/Thomatous/README.md

 ═════════════════════════════════════════════════════════════════════════════════════
 ### Introduction

 My name is **Thomas** and I am a software engineer currently employed in bioinformatics.
 I've graduated from the [National Kapodistrian University of Athens](https://en.uoa.gr/) with a computer science degree.
+Here you will find my various software related projects.

 ═════════════════════════════════════════════════════════════════════════════════════
 ### Interests and Hobbies